C-MCTS: Safe Planning with Monte Carlo Tree Search: Evaluation

-We conduct experiments with different sets of hyper-parameters to study the effect of using different planning iterations during the safety critic training, and evaluate the performance of the agent during deployment.
+\textbf{Hyperparameters.} We optimized algorithmic parameters, i.e., $\alpha_0$ (initial step size to update $\lambda$) and $\epsilon$ (termination criterion for training loop) with a grid search (see values below), and ablated the remaining hyper-parameters hyperparameters, i.e., planning horizon in training, standard deviation threshold of the ensemble $\sigma$, and reliability of the simulator (controlled by $d_0$, see Sec.~\ref{supp:subsubsection:rocksample}).
+We conducted these experiments on Rocksample($7,8$) and averaged the results over 100 runs.

-From Fig.~\ref{fig:planning_horizon_training} (left column) we can observe that the safety critic trained with a longer planning horizon operates closer to the safety boundary.
-This is because the trained safety critic learns to predict costs for a near-optimal policy and hence discerns the safety boundary more accurately.
-On the other hand, the safety critic trained with a smaller planning horizon learns cost estimates from a sub-optimal policy leading to cost violations during deployment.
+\textit{Length of planning horizon during training (for $\alpha_0$=$4$ and $\epsilon$=$0.1$).} Regarding the effect of the planning horizon in the quality of the final solution, Fig.~\ref{fig:planning_horizon_training} (left column) indicates that the safety critic trained with a longer planning horizon operates closer to the safety boundary.
+This is because the safety critic predicts costs for a near-optimal policy and hence discerns the safety boundary more accurately.
+The safety critic trained with a smaller planning horizon estimates costs from a sub-optimal policy leading to cost violations during deployment.